 Things you could put in your review:

 Everbody that’s been incarcerated has some stories about their time ‘inside’.
 How’d you get locked up?
 Were you mistreated?
 What happened to you while you were locked up?
 How did you get along with the other inmates?
 How did going to jail affect your life?

 Tell the World All About It

 Did you make friends in jail?
 Do you want to get in touch with a person you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Throw a shout out to someone at Logan County Jail
+Send a message to someone at Logan County Jail

 Return To Main Menu